Parala Maharaja Engineering College

-Parala Maharaja Engineering College (PMEC), Brahmapur, Odisha is Government engineering college in southern Odisha, India.
+Parala Maharaja Engineering College (PMEC), Brahmapur, Odisha is a government engineering college in Southern Odisha, India.
 Established in 2009, the college was inaugurated by Naveen Patnaik, the then chief minister of Odisha.
-This college is named after the King Krushna Chandra Gajapati honorably known as Maharaja Sir Krushna Chandra Gajapati Narayana Dev KCIE, was a key personality and regarded as the architect of an Independent united Odisha State.
-The Parala Maharaja engineering College was approved by the All India Council of Technical Education (AICTE) New Delhi, Govt. of India and was affiliated to Biju Patnaik University of Technology (BPUT), Rourkela, Government of Odisha but now, it is an autonomous college from 21st January, 2021 along with GCE, Kalahandi and GCE, Keonjhar.
-This college is also accredited as "B+" by the National Board of Accreditation (NBA) New Delhi, Govt. of India.
+This college is named after the King Krushna Chandra Gajapati who is regarded as the architect of an Independent united Odisha State.
+The Parala Maharaja engineering College was approved by the All India Council of Technical Education (AICTE) New Delhi, Govt. of India and was affiliated to Biju Patnaik University of Technology (BPUT), Rourkela, Government of Odisha but now, it is an autonomous college from 21 January 2021.
+This college is also accredited by the National Board of Accreditation (NBA) New Delhi, Govt. of India.

 Academic structure

 The college provides four-year Bachelor of Technology degrees in nine disciplines of engineering: civil, computer science, automobile, production, chemical, metallurgy and material, electronics and telecommunication, mechanical, and electrical engineering.

 A three-year B.Tech degree for student who has completed their Diploma.
 All courses are full-time.

 Each academic year consists of two semesters and a summer term.
 The education is organized around a credit system, which ensures continuous evaluation of a student's performance and provides flexibility to choose courses to suit the student's ability or convenience.
 Each course is assigned credits depending upon the class hours.

 The college also provides M.Tech degrees in five disciplines: Mechanical engineering, Power system engineering, Structural engineering, Production engineering and Thermal engineering, since 2015.